Joseph L. Mankiewicz: 1964–1993: Later career

 In 1964, Mankiewicz read Frederick Knott's play Mr. Fox of Venice and the novel The Evil of the Day by Thomas Sterling, both of which were adapted from Ben Jonson's 1606 play Volpone.
 Interested in the subject material, Mankiewicz optioned the works for his next screenplay, tentatively titled Mr. Fox of Venice.
 Meanwhile, he was approached by Anna Rosenberg, a former U.S. Assistant Secretary of Defense, to participate in a Xerox-sponsored series of television films promoting the United Nations (UN).
 The first installment was Carol for Another Christmas (1964) with a teleplay by Rod Serling.
 A dystopian adaptation of Charles Dickens's A Christmas Carol, the telefilm had an ensemble cast featuring Sterling Hayden, Peter Sellers, Godfrey Cambridge, Peter Fonda, Richard Harris, Christopher Plummer, Eva Marie Saint and James Shigeta.
 Filming began in early September 1964.
 It was broadcast on ABC on December 28, 1964.

-Retitled The Honey Pot (1967), the story centers on Cecil Fox, an eccentric English millionaire, who hires William McFly, a struggling actor, in a scheme modeled after Volpone's play.
-McFly invites three of Fox's former mistresses to his Venetian palazzo as Fox pretends to be on his death bed.
-Filming began on September 20, 1965 at the Cinecittà and ran for five months.
-Similar to Cleopatra, the production was troubled.
-After the first week of filming, Mankiewicz fired his cinematographer Gianni di Venanzo and replaced him with Pasqualino De Santis.
-Rachel Roberts, then married to Rex Harrison (who was cast as Fox), attempted suicide after she was turned down in favor of Maggie Smith.
+Retitled The Honey Pot (1967), the story centers on Cecil Fox, an eccentric English millionaire, who hires William McFly, a struggling actor, in a scheme modeled after Jonson's play.
+McFly invites three of Fox's former mistresses to his Venetian palazzo as Fox pretends to be on his deathbed.
+Filming began on September 20, 1965, at Cinecittà.
+After the first week of filming, Mankiewicz fired his cinematographer Piero Portalupi and replaced him with Gianni Di Venanzo.
+Before filming was complete, Di Venanzo died from undiagnosed hepatitis and was replaced by Pasqualino De Santis.
+Rex Harrison was cast as Fox, and his fourth wife Rachel Roberts attempted suicide after she was turned down in favor of Maggie Smith.
 Susan Hayward was granted permission to attend to her dying husband back in the United States.
-Mankiewicz began editing in London in March 1966, and settled on a runtime of 150 minutes when it premiered in London in the following year.
-It was later trimmed to 131 minutes when it premiered in New York.
+In March 1966, Mankiewicz began editing in London and settled on a runtime of 150 minutes.
+After he heard complaints that the film was overlong, the runtime was reduced to 131 minutes for its New York premiere.
 Critics complimented Rex Harrison and Maggie Smith's performances but criticized the runtime.